about

 Research interests:

-Disasters in history
+Disasters and history

 Singapore and Malayan history (postwar, colonial)